TomKemp/synote-connect-blackboard-output/README.md

-# Synote Connect Panopto Input
+# Synote Connect Blackboard Output

  **THIS MODULE IS NOT CURRENTLY TESTED**